For more information, contact (601) 703-4530

 ABOUT YOUR SURGERY

-Pre-operative Education—Two weeks before surgery, you and your coach meet with the case manager, orthopaedic surgical coordinator to begin your education and preparation for total joint replacement.
+Pre-operative Education—Two weeks before surgery, you and your coach meet with the case manager, orthopedic coordinator, pharmacist, physical therapist, admissions, swingbed coordinators, orthopedic nurse and admitting nurse to begin your education and preparation for total joint replacement.
 We believe that when you are informed about your surgical procedure and encouraged to take an active role in your recovery you generally return to a more active lifestyle much sooner after having surgery.